JumboCode/MoreThanWords/README.md

 Make your branches the same name as the ticket # you're working on.
 > Issue #1 is on branch mtw-01

 Note: you should only be branching and merging into the staging branch.
-Nothig should ever go direcly into the production branch.
+Nothing should ever go direcly into the production branch.

 ### Committing
 Commit early and often on your feature branch!
 Commit with the help of SourceTree (I'll give instructions) or through the command line.